keeper-hr/Onboarding_guide/README.md

 # Onboardin Guide
-<p>This will provide a step by step guide to create a profile and describe how to interact with the KeeperAI features<p>
+*This will provide a step by step guide to create a profile and describe how to interact with the KeeperAI features*

 ## Creating a KeeperAI Profile